Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-the-months-fly-by.md

 And I'll tell you a secret: It does not work!

-By taking away from your sleep, relaxing time, time with friends and family, you take away productivity.
+You take away productivity by taking away from your sleep, relaxing time, and time with friends and family.

-When I started sleeping 8/9 hours a day, my working time was shorter but way more productive.
+When I started sleeping 8/9 hours daily, my working time was shorter but more productive.
 I could get more done in less time...

 ![Less time, more done](https://media.giphy.com/media/FcuiZUneg1YRAu1lH2/giphy.gif)

-And that's when I realized, we get a short amount of time to do stuff, so focus on the good.
+And that's when I realized we get a short amount of time to do stuff, so focus on the good.

 Focus on doing things that make you better and enjoy doing.